iamvk2002/CodeClauuse-Image-background-Remover/README.md

 Contributions to the Image Background Remover project are highly appreciated!
 If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.
 Please make sure to follow the project's guidelines for contributing.

+### License

+The Image Background Remover project is licensed under the [insert license name].
+Please refer to the LICENSE file for more details.

 ### Conclusion

-The Image Background Remover repository provides a user-friendly web application that enables efficient background removal from images using CSS, HTML, JavaScript, and the remove.bg API.
+The Image Background Remover repository provides a user-friendly web application that enables efficient background removal from images using CSS, HTML, JavaScript, Bootstrap, and the remove.bg API.
 Enhance your graphic design projects, improve product images for e-commerce platforms, or elevate your social media visuals with ease.
 Try it out and enjoy the benefits of effortless background removal!